DeguzBelarus/nodejs2023Q2-service/README.md

 run npm install
 ```

-## 5 Run docker build via docker-compose (Docker Desktop should be run) - !!Skip in case of checking with pgAdmin
+## 5 Run docker build via docker-compose (Docker Desktop should be run) - !!Skip this point in case of checking with pgAdmin

 ```plaintext
 run npm run docker-compose build
 ```

-## 6 Run docker compose - !!Skip in case of checking with pgAdmin
+## 6 Run docker compose - !!Skip this point in case of checking with pgAdmin

 ```plaintext
 run npm run docker-compose up